Kilu ‘ufi Hospital, Malaita

 The man-made islands are not far from Auki and are a popular tourist attraction.
 From there you can also take a one hour motorised canoe ride which will take you back in time to see and experience century-old cultures of the people of the Langalanga Lagoon.
 Malaita is also the home of the traditional shell money – which is still in circulation there.
-Malaita is also famous for the haunting sound of its unique panpipe bands – especially those on Are Are Lagoon.
+Malaita is also famous for the haunting sound of its unique panpipe bands – especially those on are on the Langalanga Lagoon.

 Auki is a pain to reach from Australia if you are making a specific visit because none of the domestic flights line up with the international, and so there’s a forced overnight in Honiara both on arrival and departure.
 However, from Honiara its only 30 minutes flying time with Flysolomons having daily flights Monday to Saturday from Honiara.
 The boat trip from Honiara to Auki takes 3 hours, and is how most patients are transferred across to National Referral Hospital in Honiara.
 Auki airport is in Gwaunaruu which is 10km from Auki, and 5km from Kilu ‘ufi hospital (see map above).

 Accommodation in Auki is comfortable but not really “tourist class” and unfortunately not great value at around SBD 600/night.
 They are all air-conditioned.
 The main hotels are all at Auki, and include Auki Hotel, Auki Lodge & Rarasu Motel.
 Of these, Rarusa hotel is the nicest and is very neat and new, and costs SBD $700 a night.
 It has an outside kitchen and dinning area for self preparation of food, which is great for large groups.

 The number of beds in 2005 was 150, with a large psychiatric inpatient and outpatient service.
 Although it is the second largest hospital in Solomon Islands, only basic medications are available.
 There are five wards: male, female, children’s ward, the isolation ward for TB patients and the antenatal/postnatal/labour ward.
 Kilu’ufi is home to the National Psychiatric Unit, which is a relatively small unit comprised of seperate male and female beds (14 male, 10 female), and which also offers psychiatric outpatient facilities.
 It is mainly run by psychiatric nurses.